fortinet/fortigate-gcp-ncc/README.md

 Implementation is done by creating the NCC HUB and an endpoint (Spoke) for each remote site.
 In order to reduce Network latency, the Spoke is deployed in a Google Cloud region that is located geographically closest to the remote site for which it is created.

 The Script Included in this Repository Deploys Internal/External VPCs, NCC Hub, Spoke, Cloud Router and Fortigate-VM (Router Appliance) .
--	These come pre-configured with the variables input via the fortigate-ncc-param-zone1.json File.
+- Deployed items are pre-configured with the variables that are read from the parameter file `fortigate-ncc-param-zone1.json`.
+- ```
 -	Script Deploys a PAYG instance.
 List of the Order types can be found at [Fortigate Cloud VM Licensing Order Types](https://docs.fortinet.com/document/fortigate-public-cloud/7.0.0/gcp-administration-guide/451056/order-types)